Barbsbhg/deep-learning-challenge/README.md

   > [!NOTE]
 > If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

+ 1. Create a new Google Colab file and name it `AlphabetSoupCharity_Optimization.ipynb`.
+ 2. Import your dependencies and read in the `charity_data.csv` to a Pandas DataFrame.
+ 3. Preprocess the dataset as you did in Step 1.
+Be sure to adjust for any modifications that came out of optimizing the model.
+ 4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
+ 5. Save and export your results to an HDF5 file.
+Name the file `AlphabetSoupCharity_Optimization.h5`.

+## **Step 4: Write a Report on the Neural Network Model**

+For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.
+The report should contain the following:

+ 1. **Overview** of the analysis: Explain the purpose of this analysis.
+ 2. **Results**: Using bulleted lists and images to support your answers, address the following questions:

+    * Data Preprocessing
+       * What variable(s) are the target(s) for your model?
+       * What variable(s) are the features for your model?
+       * What variable(s) should be removed from the input data because they are neither targets nor features?

+    * Compiling, Training, and Evaluating the Model
+       * How many neurons, layers, and activation functions did you select for your neural network model, and why?
+       * Were you able to achieve the target model performance?
+       * What steps did you take in your attempts to increase model performance?

+ 3. **Summary**: Summarize the overall results of the deep learning model.
+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+## **Step 5: Copy Files Into Your Repository**
+Now that you're finished with your analysis in Google Colab, you need to get your files into your repository for final submission.
+ 1. Download your Colab notebooks to your computer.
+ 2. Move them into your Deep Learning Challenge directory in your local repository.
+ 3. Push the added files to GitHub.